NextronSystems/thor-manual/usage/scan.rst

 .. code-block:: none

-  thor64.exe –a Eventlog -a Filescan
+  thor64.exe -a Eventlog -a Filescan

 Select or filter Signatures during Initialization
 -------------------------------------------------

-THOR 10.7.8 introduces the ``Init Selector`` and ``Init Filter`` functionalities, allowing users to fine-tune and customize their scanning process for improved accuracy and efficiency.
+The ``Signature Includes``  and ``Signature Excludes`` functionalities alow users to fine-tune and customize their scanning process for improved accuracy and efficiency.

 You can use these flags to limit the signature set to a certain campaign,